rhel-labs/instruqt/in-place-upgrades/04-upgrading/assignment.md

 Now, leapp is performing several actions inside a temporary environment.
 This includes creating a new initramfs image, relabeling SELinux contexts, and well as cleaning up any remaining RHEL 7 packages.
 The reboot process can take up to 15 minutes.
 The `Optional step` below shows how you can view the reboot/upgrade process.

-Optional step
+Verifying Reboot (Optional)
 =============
-The following step is optional but it may provide insight into the upgrade process.
+This step is optional but it may provide insight into the upgrade process.
 This lab provides a web console UI to the virtual machine host.
 You can log into the web UI to view the upgrade process after `reboot` has been executed.

 Click on `RHEL Web Console`to log into the web UI.